Philipp von Jolly: Relationship with other scientists

 Von Jolly was initially skeptical of Julius von Mayer's theory on the mechanical equivalent of heat.
 Ernst Mach recalled a time when von Mayer was looking for advice, but Jolly said that if von Meyer's theory was right "then water should be warmed by merely shaking it."
 Von Meyer immediately left the room without saying a word, and after a few weeks, he surprised von Jolly in his office by shouting "and so it is!"
 (Es ischt aso!).

-One of Jolly's students at the University of Munich was Max Planck, whom he advised in 1878 not to go into theoretical physics.
+One of Jolly's students at the Ludwig-Maximilians-Universität München was Max Planck, whom he advised in 1878 not to go into theoretical physics.
 Nevertheless, Planck's later work led to the discovery of quantum mechanics.
 Later in life Planck reported:

 As I began my university studies I asked my venerable teacher Philipp von Jolly for advice regarding the conditions and prospects of my chosen field of study.
 He described physics to me as a highly developed, nearly fully matured science, that through the crowning achievement of the discovery of the principle of conservation of energy it will arguably soon take its final stable form.
 It may yet keep going in one corner or another, scrutinizing or putting in order a jot here and a tittle there, but the system as a whole is secured, and theoretical physics is noticeably approaching its completion to the same degree as geometry did centuries ago.
 That was the view fifty years ago of a respected physicist at the time.

-Philipp Carl earned his doctorate in 1860 in Munich, supervised by von Jolly and Johann von Lamont.
+Philipp Carl obtained his doctorate in 1860 at the Ludwig-Maximilians-Universität München, supervised by von Jolly and Johann von Lamont.